Wondering if the Gerber grow up plan is your best child life insurance option?

 We’re using Mutual of Omaha’s rates because hands down they offer the best children’s whole life insurance on the market.

-As you can see, Mutual of Omaha’s infant life insurance costs are significantly lower.
+As you can see, Mutual of Omaha’s child coverage prices are significantly lower.

 Boys and girls pay the same rate | Rates don’t change | Coverage never expires